jamesjoshuahill/git-co-author/README.md

   git co-author --help          Show help
 ```

 This command enables pairs and mobs of programmers to attribute commits to all the authors.
 For convenience, co-authors are added using their initials.
+Their names and email addresses are stored in git config.

 GitHub has first-class support for `Co-authored-by` trailers and recognises the author and co-authors of commits.
 For more information on co-authoring commits, see: